-To be very precise, carbs are one of 3 macronutrients found in food – the others being fat and protein.
+Why consider types of carbohydrates in the diet?
+Let’s recall that carbs are one of 3 macronutrients found in food – the others being fat and protein.
 All three are important for our health, including maintaining a healthy weight, blood glucose level management, and muscle mass.

 Types of Carbohydrates

+Why types of carbohydrates matter?
 All carbohydrates are broken down into simple sugars in our bodies.
 As the sugar level rises in the bloodstream, the pancreas releases the hormone insulin, which is needed to move sugar from the blood into the cells, where the sugar can be used as energy.
 This is exactly how the carbs provide us with energy.
 So how many different types of carbs are there?
 We can identify 3 different types of carbohydrates: sugars, starch and fiber.

 There are two types of sugar: naturally occurring and added sugars.
 A high-sugar diet is often linked with obesity and tooth decay.
 So let’s review naturally occurring sugar and added sugar.